Design Engineering*

 .5 credit

-In this semester course, students are introduced to robotics and computer programming.
+In this semester course, students are introduced to the engineering design cycle, robotics, and computer programming.
 A study of the logic and algorithmic processes used by computers to perform tasks will lead to the use of the programming language PYTHON.
 As the students develop confidence and mastery in the use of hardware and programming, they will write their own functions to perform simple tasks.
 As the semester progresses, students will design more advanced programs, based on individual ability and curiosity.